 where the RAW End AID and RAW Start AID for the RAW group are defined in 8.4.2.170b (RPS element).

-The pad subfield contains 0 or 4 bits of zeros to make the total number of bits in the Slot Assignment Indication field equal to an integer number of octets.
+The Pad subfield contains 0 or 4 bits of zeros to make the total number of bits in the Slot Assignment Indication field equal to an integer number of octets.